-- an exemption enabling us to include in an initial public offering registration statement only two years of audited financial statements and selected financial data and only two years of related disclosure; - · reduced executive compensation disclosure; and - an exemption from the auditor attestation requirements of Section 404 of the Sarbanes-Oxley Act of 2002, or the Sarbanes-Oxley Act, in the assessment of the company's internal control over financial reporting.
+- an exemption enabling us to include in an initial public offering registration statement only two years of audited financial statements and selected financial data and only two years of related disclosure; - · reduced executive compensation disclosure; and

 The JOBS Act also permits an emerging growth company such as us to delay adopting new or revised accounting standards until such time as those standards are applicable to private companies.
 We may choose to take advantage of some but not all of these reduced reporting burdens.